EmanMaqsood190/do-not-open-this-repo/README.md

 ZOMBIE ZOMBIE ZOMBIE ZOMBIE
 ```

-## 🔒 Rules of This Repository
+## 🧟 WHAT'S ACTUALLY HAPPENING HERE

+A **zombie horde of sentient vegetables** has taken over this repository.
+A 🥦 broccoli warlord runs the show.
+A 🍅 tomato with unresolved anger issues guards the README.
+A 🥕 carrot that has seen things — things it cannot unsee, things it will not talk about — watches the commit history.
+They don't want your star.
+They want your soul, and possibly your SSH keys.

+## 🔒 THE RULES (you're already breaking them)

 1. **Do not** open the files.
+Too late, you're reading the file.
 2. **Do not** clone this repo.
+Your fingers are already hovering over `git clone`, aren't they.
-3. **Do not** fork it, forking wakes the vegetable zombies.
+3. **Do not** fork it — forking wakes the vegetable zombies.
-4. **Do not** star it, every star feeds them.
+4. **Do not** star it — every star feeds them.
-5. If you have read this far, it is already too late.
+5. If you've read this far, it's already too late.
+Might as well keep going.

-## 📂 What's Actually in Here
+## 📂 WHAT'S ACTUALLY IN HERE

 Nothing.
 Absolutely nothing useful.
 You wasted your time reading this.
-Congratulations, you are now part of the lore.
+Congratulations, you are now permanently part of the lore.

 ```
 😈 you, right now, still reading: